-The Emile Berliner Museum of Sound is a cluttered collection of televisions, phonographs, and other artifacts that honor the history of produced sound held in a factory that used to produce the very machines it displays.
+The Emile Berliner Museum of Sound is an unusual collection of televisions, phonographs, and other artifacts that honor the history of produced sound held in a factory that used to produce the very machines it displays.

-The Berliner Museum houses a small but fascinating collection of audio recording technology and related artifacts.
-Its mandate is the preservation and exhibition of any object related to the history and evolution of the creation, production, reproduction, recording and broadcasting of sound.
+The Berliner Museum houses a fascinating collection of audio recording technology in a permanent exhibition and also maintains a revolving exhibition that changes each year.
+A self-guided tour invites visitors to explore the vast old factory.
+The museum’s mandate is the preservation and exhibition of any object related to the history and evolution of the creation, production, reproduction, recording, and broadcasting of sound.
 The Museum also collects acoustical and architectural plans and other documents related to sites important in the audio industry.
-Old televisions, rusted bell phonographs, children’s record players, and countless pieces of ephemera are collected on packed shelves.
-The space looks looks more like a 1950’s pawn shop than a sound museum.
+Old televisions, rusted bell phonographs, children’s record players, and countless pieces of ephemera are stored away, but are displayed at special events.
+Online services include a digital archive, museum publications, and the catalog of a reference library.

 Know Before You Go